 Supporting digestion is key for overall well being.
 Proper digestion helps to remove ama (toxins) from the body, which can lodge into weak areas and cause pain and inflammation.
 Ensuring proper digestion, assimilation and elimination will help to purify the body and support healthy joints.
 Focus on warm, cooked food that are as fresh as possible (avoid leftovers and packaged food whenever possible.)
 Include moderate amounts of healthy oils such as ghee, olive oil and sesame oil.
 Eat foods with predominantly sweet, sour and salty tastes.
 Root vegetables such as beets, carrots, potatoes and sweet potatoes are good, as are winter squashes.
 All nuts are good for vata, however, consider soaking or sprouting them prior to eating if you have sensitive digestion.
 Whole grains such as rice and organic wheat are recommended and warming spices such as cinnamon, nutmeg, cloves, ginger, turmeric, black pepper, cardamom, cumin, mustard seeds, fenugreek and hing (asafoetida).
 Lastly, consume warm beverages.
 Sipping on hot water throughout the day is an extremely beneficial practice that supports digestion.
 Do your best to avoid caffeine and alcohol which can further aggravate vata.

 Support Joints with Shilajit

 Maintain a regular routine One of the main characteristics of vata is lack of focus and the tendency to jump from one activity to another.
-Maintaining regular routines around eating, waking and sleeping are extremely beneficial in grounding vata, although it may feel unnatural or too constricting at first.
+Maintaining regular routines around eating, waking and sleeping are extremely beneficial in grounding vata, although this Ayurveda natural remedy for joint pain may feel unnatural or too constricting at first.